 \Pb{\textsc{Minimum Discriminating Code} (\textsc{Min-Disc-Code})}{A connected bipartite graph $G=(U\cup V,E)$, where $E \subseteq \{(u,v)|u \in U, v \in V\}$.}{A minimum-size subset $U^* \subseteq U$ such that $U^* \cap N(v) \neq \emptyset$ for all $v \in V$, and $U^*\cap N(v) \neq U^*\cap N(v')$ for every pair $v, v' \in V$, $v\neq v'$.}

-In the geometric version of \textsc{Min-Disc-Code} which will be further referred to as the \textsc{G-Min-Disc-Code}, the two sets of nodes in the bipartite graph are $U$ = a set of geometric objects $S$, and $V$ = a set of points $P$ in $\mathbb{R}^d$, and an object is adjacent to all the points it contains.
-The {\em code} of a point $p \in P$ with respect to a subset $S'\subseteq S$ is the subset of $S'$ that contains $p$.
+In the geometric version of the \textsc{Min-Disc-Code} problem introduced in~\cite{DRCN}, which will be further referred to as \textsc{G-Min-Disc-Code}, the two sets of nodes in the bipartite graph $G$ are $U=S$, a set of geometric objects, and $V=P$, a set of points in $\mathbb{R}^d$; an object in $S$ is adjacent to all the points in $P$ that it contains.
+(Graph $G$ is called the \emph{incidence graph of $(P,S)$.}) The {\em id} of a point $p \in P$ with respect to the set $S$ is the union of the id's of the subset $S'\subseteq S$ that contains $p$.
 Given an instance $(P,S)$, two points $p_i,p_j \in P$ are called {\em twins} if each member in $S$ that contains $p_i$ also contains $p_j$, and vice-versa.
 An instance $(P,S)$ of \textsc{G-Min-Disc-Code} is {\em twin-free} if no two points in $P$ are twins.
-Geometrically, if we consider the arrangement~\cite{Berg} $\mathcal A$ of the geometric objects $S$, then the instance $(P,S)$ is twin-free if each cell of $\mathcal A$ contains at most one point of $P$.
-As mentioned earlier, for a twin-free instance, a subset of $S$ that can uniquely assign codes to all the points in $P$ is said to \emph{discriminate} the points of $P$ and is called a {\em discriminating code} or {\em disc-code} in short.
-In the discrete version of the problem, our objective is to find a subset $S^* \subseteq S$ of minimum cardinality that is a disc-code for the points in $P$.
-In the continuous version, we can freely choose the objects of $S^*$.
+As mentioned earlier, for a twin-free instance, a subset of $S$ that can uniquely assign id's to all the points in $P$ is said to \emph{discriminate} the points of $P$ and is called a {\em discriminating code}.
+In the discrete version of the problem, the set $S$ of objects is also given along with the set of points $P$ as the input; the objective is to find a subset $S^* \subseteq S$ of minimum cardinality that is a discriminating code for the points in $P$.
+In the continuous version, we can freely choose the objects $S^*$ in $\mathbb{R}^d$ such that each point gets a unique id, and the size of the set $S^*$ is minimum.
 The two problems are formally stated as follows.

-\Pb{\textsc{Discrete-G-Min-Disc-Code}} {A point set $P$ to be discriminated, and a set of objects $S$ to be used for the discrimination.} {A minimum-size subset $S^* \subseteq S$ which discriminates all points in $P$.}
+\Pb{\textsc{Continuous-G-Min-Disc-Code (for objects of a prescribed type)}} {A point set $P$ to be discriminated.} {A minimum-size set $S^*$ of objects of the prescribed type, placed {\em anywhere} in the region under consideration, that discriminates the points in $P$.}

-\Pb{\textsc{Continuous-G-Min-Disc-Code}} {A point set $P$ to be discriminated.} {A minimum-size set $S^*$ of objects that discriminate the points in $P$, and that can be placed {\em anywhere} in the region under consideration.}
+\Pb{\textsc{Discrete-G-Min-Disc-Code}} {A point set $P$ to be discriminated, and a set of objects $S$ to be used for the discrimination.} {A minimum-size subset $S^* \subseteq S$ that discriminates all points in $P$.}